 What is the age requirement for Top 40 Under 40 candidates?

-To be eligible for consideration in the Top 40 Under 40 Class of 2018-2019, nominees must be over the age of 18 and UNDER the age of 40 on October 31, 2018.
-Candidates who turn 40 between the nomination deadline and October 30th will NOT be eligible.
+To be eligible for consideration in the Top 40 Under 40 Class of 2019-2020, nominees must be UNDER the age of 40 on the final nomination date.

 How do I nominate someone for Top 40 Under 40?

 To nominate someone visit us online before September 2, 2019, and fill out the nomination form.
 You just need your nominee’s name, job title, phone number, e-mail address and a brief explanation of why you think they should be named to the Top 40 Under 40.
 Then we go straight to the source and get all the information we need directly from the nominee.

 You can nominate as many people as you’d like.
 And you can nominate colleagues, friends, family members or someone you know through their work in the community.

 Can I nominate a group or a pair of people as co-nominees?

 Yes.
 We know that many people’s success is as part of a team.
 That said, the intention of the Top 40 Under 40 is to recognize the outstanding work of people, so typically groups of two or three are the most likely to make it through our process.
 For example, two people who have started and run a business together, or a CEO-CFO team that has really grown a company.
 All of the co-nominees must be under 40 on October 31, 2018 and must have a strong tie to the area.
 To co-nominate people, fill out a nomination form for each one and note the other people that they are co-nominated with in the box that asks about co-nomination.
 In order for each candidate to be eligible we must receive a separate form with contact information for each.

 Will the nominees be told who nominated them?